abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

     - `n * n-1 * n-2 * ... * 1` -> `O(n^2)`
       ![quick-sort-worst-case](./img/quick-sort-worst-case.png)
     - In this example, there're `O(n)` levels, so the entire algorithm will take `O(n) * O(n) = O(n^2)` time
+    - This is worst than `selection sort` and `insertion sort`, but it usually doesn't happen because we usually choose the **"pivot point"** randomly
   - average case for time-complexity is `O(n log n)`
     ![quick-sort-average-case](./img/quick-sort-average-case.png)
     - > **Note:** The best case is also the average case.
 If you always choose a random element in the array as the pivot, quicksort will complete in O(n log n) time on average. **Quicksort is one of the fastest sorting algorithms out there**, and it’s a very good example of D&C.